Why Is My Plant Leaning Toward the Light

 Rule out water, light, and soil conditions before changing your full routine.

-Directional light
+Directional light imbalance

-Lean with elongated weak growth.
+Lean appears with stretch and weak internodes.

 ⚡ Fastest next step: Check light direction and intensity where the canopy sits, then review rotation routine.